An Expanded Massive Multilingual Dataset for High-Performance Language Technologies (HPLT): Model training and evaluation

 The pretraining code is built on the Megatron-DeepSpeed framework \citep{smith2022usingdeepspeedmegatrontrain}.
 All models were trained on the LUMI supercomputer using 32 compute nodes, each with 4 AMD MI250x GPUs.
 The full pretraining run of each model took approximately 15 hours (wall-clock time), or 1\,920 GPU-hours ($15 \times 32 \times 4$ hours), respectively.

-\paragraph{Evaluation} Evaluation is performed using \texttt{NorEval},\footnote{\url{https://github.com/ltgoslo/noreval/tree/main}} an open-source benchmark for Norwegian built upon \texttt{lm-evaluation-harness} \cite{eval-harness}.
+\paragraph{Evaluation} Evaluation is performed using \texttt{NorEval} \cite{mikhailov2025noreval}, an open-source benchmark for Norwegian built upon LM Evaluation Harness \cite{eval-harness}.
 We consider the following ten multiple-choice QA, generative QA, sentence completion, and sentence pair ranking tasks that target different aspects of the model understanding and generation abilities in Norwegian Bokmål and Nynorsk:

-\begin{compactitem} \item \textbf{Commonsense reasoning:} performing logical and commonsense reasoning (NorCommonsenseQA, \citealp{mikhailov2025collection}). \item \textbf{Norwegian-specific \& world knowledge:} answering questions about facts and Norwegian culture (NorOpenBookQA and NRK-Quiz-QA, \citealp{mikhailov2025collection}). \item \textbf{Norwegian language knowledge:} understanding Norwegian punctuation rules (NCB)\footnote{\url{https://huggingface.co/datasets/hcfa/ncb}} and idioms (NorIdiom).\footnote{\url{https://huggingface.co/datasets/Sprakbanken/Norwegian_idioms}} \item \textbf{Machine reading comprehension:} understanding a given text and extracting an answer from it (NorQuAD, \citealp{ivanova-etal-2023-norquad}). \end{compactitem}
+\begin{compactitem} \item \textbf{Commonsense reasoning:} performing logical and commonsense reasoning (NorCommonsenseQA, \citealp{mikhailov-etal-2025-collection}). \item \textbf{Norwegian-specific \& world knowledge:} answering questions about facts and Norwegian culture (NorOpenBookQA and NRK-Quiz-QA, \citealp{mikhailov-etal-2025-collection}). \item \textbf{Norwegian language knowledge:} understanding Norwegian punctuation rules (NCB, \citealp{mikhailov2025noreval})\footnote{\url{https://huggingface.co/datasets/hcfa/ncb}} and idioms (NorIdiom, \citealp{mikhailov2025noreval}).\footnote{\url{https://huggingface.co/datasets/Sprakbanken/Norwegian_idioms}} \item \textbf{Machine reading comprehension:} understanding a given text and extracting an answer from it (NorQuAD, \citealp{ivanova-etal-2023-norquad}). \end{compactitem}

 We aim to find tasks that provide a reliable signal during pretraining.
 We evaluate the models in a zero-shot regime at regular checkpoint intervals (approx. 1B tokens) on all tasks.
 Next, we discard tasks that provide a low signal based on two criteria \cite{penedo2024fineweb-2}: